It’s mid October and it just keeps snowing here at 11,000 feet in Colorado’s high country. You’d think foraging season

 The mining road was vacant and the snow plentiful.
 I reveled in getting fresh tracks as I hiked through 3-4-inch-deep swaths of powder.
 At a switchback I clambered over the fallen tree trunk that obscures the footpath to the secret meadow, which I descended, brushing snow off the low bushes as I went.

 There were many non-producing low juniper shrubs en route but eventually I found the one I was looking for, which I’d spied a few days prior.
-It is the most fruitful creeping juniper shrub I’ve ever found, and despite the snow it was still laden with plump, blue berries.
+It is the most fruitful creeping juniper (Juniperus communis) shrub I’ve ever found, and despite the snow it was still laden with plump, blue berries.

 Juniper “Berries” for Bizarre Beverages

-The so-called berries of juniper (Juniperus sp.) are distinctive for their gin-like aroma, as they are its key ingredient.
-Some authors say they are mildly toxic and not to be consumed in quantity—but they’re so strong so I couldn’t imagine eating many in one sitting anyway.
-Instead, they do better as a seasoning, with common uses including sauerkraut, meats, and stews in addition to gin.
-If you don’t have a juniper forest nearby, then I suppose you could always pick up some imported ones from Cost Plus World Market!
+The so-called juniper “berries” are distinctive for their gin-like aroma, as they are its key ingredient.
+Some authors say they are mildly toxic and not to be consumed in quantity—but they’re so strong I couldn’t imagine eating many in one sitting anyway.
+Instead, they are used as a seasoning for sauerkraut, meats, and stews in addition to gin.